War fears grow as Putin orders troops to eastern Ukraine

 In another worrying sign, the Russian military said it killed five suspected “saboteurs” who crossed from Ukraine into Russia’s Rostov region and also destroyed two armored vehicles and took a Ukrainian serviceman prisoner.
 Ukrainian Border Guard spokesman Andriy Demchenko dismissed the claim as “disinformation.”

-Amid the heightened invasion fears, the U.S. administration sent a letter to the United Nations human rights chief claiming that Moscow has compiled a list of Ukrainians to be killed or sent to detention camps after the invasion.
-The letter, first reported by the New York Times, was obtained by the AP.
+With fears of invasion high, the U.S. administration sent a letter to the United Nations human rights chief claiming that Moscow has compiled a list of Ukrainians to be killed or sent to detention camps after the invasion.
+The letter, first reported by The New York Times, was obtained by the AP.

 Kremlin spokesman Dmitry Peskov said the claim was a lie and no such list exists.

 Karmanau reported from Kyiv, Ukraine, and Cook from Brussels.
-Lori Hinnant in Kyiv; Angela Charlton in Paris; Zeke Miller and Aamer Madhani in Munich, Germany; Geir Moulson in Berlin; and Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee and Darlene Superville in Washington contributed to this report.
+Lori Hinnant in Kyiv; Angela Charlton in Paris; Zeke Miller and Aamer Madhani in Munich, Germany; Geir Moulson in Berlin; Edith M. Lederer at the United Nations and Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee and Darlene Superville in Washington contributed to this report.

 Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine